 If you want to learn more about this check out the tutorials on Advanced Diagnostics where I also talk about Database Diagnostics.

 We have several studies from Google, Facebook & Co that show that faster services and apps ultimately lead to increased user adoption.
 The same is true for governmental services as the following numbers from MAMPU confirm:

 Benefits: Cost savings and an easier path to the Cloud

 These optimizations are ideal win-win situations; they not only benefit the citizens of Malaysia, by providing rapid access to online governmental services with the digital performance experience they deserve, but the other bonus is cost savings from efficient use of resources.
 The following graph shows they now run both app and web server with about 6.3GB of Memory – nowhere close to the 20GB of memory they initially provisioned in order to keep the servers running:

 A reduced resource footprint also makes migrating to a public cloud more cost-efficient.
 I’ve been advising for optimizing first, then migrating, over the past few years.
 And this use case from MAMPU is a testimonial to this approach, as moving a smaller and optimized system can be done faster and operated with reduced costs.

 Thank you to MAMPU for sharing this story with the rest of Dynatrace community.
 I hope it inspires others to share their lessons learned as well.

 Try it yourself

-If you haven’t started your optimization journey yet, then get your SaaS Trial within minutes or reach out to our team for an On-Premise Managed Trial.
+If you haven’t started your optimization journey yet, then get your SaaS Trial within minutes.